adam-maj/deep-learning/README.md

 ### Breakthrough #1: CUDA

-The initial challenge to overcome was just the difficult of working with GPUs, which have a completely different programming paradigm than the CPUs that early deep learning models were trained on.
+Initially, GPUs were challenging to work with as they depended on a completely new programming paradigm.

 The introduction of [CUDA](https://en.wikipedia.org/wiki/CUDA) as a GPU programming paradigm familiar to C programmers made writing GPU code far more approachable.